TrellixVulnTeam/swahilipython_SCMU/Doc/extending/newtypes_tutorial.rst

 :c:member:`~PyTypeObject.tp_new` and :c:member:`~PyTypeObject.tp_dealloc`
 members.
-The :c:member:`~PyTypeObject.tp_new` handler should not actually create the memory for the object with its :c:member:`~PyTypeObject.tp_alloc`, but let the base class handle it by calling its own :c:member:`~PyTypeObject.tp_new`.
+The :c:member:`~PyTypeObject.tp_new` handler should not actually create the memory for the object with its :c:member:`~PyTypeObject.tp_alloc`, but let the base kundi handle it by calling its own :c:member:`~PyTypeObject.tp_new`.

 The :c:type:`PyTypeObject` struct supports a :c:member:`~PyTypeObject.tp_base`
 specifying the type's concrete base class.
 Due to cross-platform compiler